What is DMZ? Call of Duty Warzone 2.0's new mode explained

 Warzone DMZ mode looting

-One thing that is changing significantly for DMZ is how you interact with items and pick-ups - you now have a backpack and a much more in-depth looting system to learn.
+One thing that has changed significantly for DMZ is how you interact with items and pick-ups - you now have a backpack and a much more in-depth looting system to learn.

-This will be a bit more complex than the new version coming to Warzone 2.0, and will mean that looting a body or area is something you have to be very careful about.
+This is a bit more complex than the version used in Battle Royale and means that looting a body or area is something you have to be very careful about.

+Loot is also found in logical in-game locations.
+For example, medical cabinets will contain medical items, while minifridges, cabinets and more are also lootable for household goods and more.

 Warzone DMZ mode radiation circle

-To give time pressure to the various players on each server (we're not exactly sure how many this will mean in total, yet), there is a radiation circle mechanic in DMZ.
+To give time pressure to the various players on each server (we're not exactly sure how many this means in total, yet), there is a radiation circle mechanic in DMZ.

 In Battle Royale, the circle closes in on players, driving them together into a smaller area over time.